Parenthood and Procreation

 - Glover, Jonathan, et al., 1989, Fertility & the Family: The Glover Report on Reproductive Technologies to the European Commission, London: Fourth Estate.

-- Habermas, Jurgen, 2003, The Future of Human Nature, Cambridge, UK: Polity Press.
+- Habermas, Jurgen, 2003, The Future of Human Nature, Cambridge: Polity Press.

 - Hall, Barbara, 1999, “The origin of parental rights,” Public Affairs Quarterly, 13: 73–82.